ethscape/pelagos-mac/README.md

 - Checks the "Where from" metadata of downloaded files
 - Matches files against configured sources
 - Supports SCP transfer action
+- Banner notifications using alerter with image preview
+- Interactive notification system with click-to-execute
 - Runs as a background daemon using launchd

 ## Installation